bhagya88/week-4-star-wars-rpg/README.md

 # Star Wars RPG Game

 ### Overview
-This star wars fight is a fun and interactive game for web browsers developed using HTML, CSS, Javascript and JQuery.
+This star wars fight is a fun and interactive game where the hero fights the enemies.
+He wins when he defeats all enemies.
+He loses when he gets defeated by an enemy.

 ### Demo
 [Click to watch the demo](https://guarded-woodland-81367.herokuapp.com).

+### Technologies used
+* HTML
+* CSS
+* Javascript
+* Jquery

+### Challenged faced
+How to pick hero and defender put them fighter arena?

+### Solutions found
+Understanding how event listeners work and how DOM can be manipulates using JQuery helped solve the problem.

 ### How it works